lavilladaa/Post-it-App/README.md

 - [Redux Toolkit](https://redux-toolkit.js.org/): v1.8.2 To create a Slice to have all the actions and the reducers together.
 - [React Router](https://reactrouter.com/docs/en/v6): v6.3.0.
 To link the Home and the Trash pages.
 - [PropTypes](https://www.npmjs.com/package/prop-types): v15.8.1.
 To check the types of props to fill the ESLint requirements.
 - [React Icons](https://react-icons.github.io/react-icons/): v4.3.1.
-To the save, edit, restore and delete buttons.
+For the save, edit, restore and delete buttons.
 - [sweetalert2](https://sweetalert2.github.io/): v11.4.17.
 To make alerts with styling.

 ### Dev Dependencies